Call for an Initial Consultation (908) 561-5577

 The Concussion Return to Play Guide for High School Athletes

-Watch just one football game and you will see each player endure numerous physical hits to the body and head.
+Watch just one football game, and you will see each player endure numerous physical hits to the body and head.
 Studies are now concluding that many student athletes are suffering concussions in football and other sports in which physical contact occurs.
-Studies confirm that concussions are occurring at a much higher rate than is reported because the physical, cognitive, and emotional effects often go undetected.
+Studies confirm that concussions are happening at a much higher rate than is reported because the physical, cognitive, and emotional effects often go undetected.

-Communities need to be aware of the risks of excessive contact in high school and college sports.
-Parents should be informed of their rights and remedies (and the rights of the student athlete) when a son or daughter suffers a traumatic brain injury, which can cause suffering, major changes in functioning, or even death.
+Communities must know the risks of excessive high school and college sports contact.
+Parents should be informed of their rights and remedies (and the rights of the student athlete) when a son or daughter suffers a traumatic brain injury, which can cause suffering, significant changes in functioning, or even death.

 What is a concussion?